Corn field in Iowa under a blue sky

 In Iowa, homeschooled students are not subject to public school graduation requirements.
 Parents are able to decide when their high schooler is ready to graduate.
 Parents can also award their very own homeschool diploma upon course completion.

-Public schools are not required to award dual enrollment students with diplomas unless the student fulfills the public school’s graduation requirements.
+Public schools can only reward dual enrollment students with diplomas if the student fulfills the school’s graduation requirements.
 Diploma availability varies by school district, so be sure to contact your local public high school to verify.

 Financial Resources